galaxyproject/gxadmin/docs/README.query.md

 **NAME**

-query user-recent-aggregate-jobs -  (NEW) Show aggregate information for jobs in past N days for user
+query user-recent-aggregate-jobs -  Show aggregate information for jobs in past N days for user

 **SYNOPSIS**